BetaNYC/Tenants-Maps/README.md

   * Data is joined in Carto, downloaded, and re-uploaded annually.
 * `john_krauss_tax_data`
   * Dataset reporting number of rent-stabilized units listed on each NYC building's tax bill by year.
+  * This dataset is only queried when users click on a property.
   * [Published](http://taxbills.nyc/) by Civic Hacker John Krauss after he scraped the data for all property tax bills in the City.
   * Data is updated yearly.
 * `nycd`
   * Shapefile of all NYC community districts.
+  * This dataset is only queried when users select to filter to a community district.
+Aftering filtering the map to only display lots that are part of the selected community district, the map zooms to the bounds of the polygon representing the selected community district in this shapefile.
   * [Published](https://data.cityofnewyork.us/City-Government/Community-Districts/yfnk-k7r4) by the Department of City Planning
   * Data is as need in the Open Data Portal.